cabuelow/blue-forests-app/README.md

 - [ ] tidy code!
 - [ ] add ocean health index, TNC mapping ocean wealth as another tool
+- [ ] business model matruity points - a bit larger
+- [ ] Threshold for selection of man units, say Top 10%, is that always of global units, or does it recalculate if National Context box is ticked at bottom of page?
+Could edit Tour explanation to make clear.
+- [ ] mangrove dashboard is a bit crowded

 #### From 1st end-user consulation - ideas